-(Refer to BS 182) Prereq: Lecture: SO 181 Lecture Min Grade: C Min Credits: $3.00\,$
+Prerequisite: Lecture: SO 181 Lecture Min Grade: C Min Credits: 3.00

 Human Relations

 This course provides a multicultural and multidisciplinary approach to the study of human relations.
 Since the field of human relations involves the study of interpersonal relationships in the context of groups, human social organizations and cultures, it draws upon various fields in social/behavioral sciences (sociology, economics, psychology, geography, anthropology) and various topics in business, management and communications studies.
 This course also examines theoretical/methodological and their ideological implications.